SYS-Labs/rollux-tutorial/sdk-estimate-gas/README.md

     Difference:        -14
 ```

-The L1 gas cost is over a thousand times the L2 gas cost.
+The L1 gas cost significantly more than the L2 gas cost.
-This is typical in Optimistic transactions, because of the cost ratio between L1 gas and L2 gas.
+This is typical in Rollux transactions, because of the cost ratio between L1 gas and L2 gas.